Shippable/docs/sources/platform/tutorial/workflow/sharing-data-between-jobs.md

 sub_sub_section: Workflow
 page_title: Share data between Jobs

-# state
+# Sharing data between jobs

-A `state` resource type is used to create a central state that can be used across the entire pipelines.
+A `state` resource type is used to create a central state that can be used across the entire Assembly Line.
+This central state can be anything from a file location, to

 This resource can be used as IN and OUT step for [any job](/platform/workflow/job/overview/).

+## Instructions

+### Step 1: Add a state resource

-You can create this resource by adding it to `shippable.resources.yml`
+You can create a `state` resource by adding it to `shippable.resources.yml`:

 ```
 resources: